Anthrax: Antibiotics

 Early antibiotic treatment of anthrax is essential; delay significantly lessens chances for survival.
 Treatment for anthrax infection and other bacterial infections includes large doses of intravenous and oral antibiotics, such as fluoroquinolones (ciprofloxacin), doxycycline, erythromycin, vancomycin, or penicillin.
 FDA-approved agents include ciprofloxacin, doxycycline, and penicillin.
 In possible cases of pulmonary anthrax, early antibiotic prophylaxis treatment is crucial to prevent possible death.
 Many attempts have been made to develop new drugs against anthrax, but existing drugs are effective if treatment is started soon enough.

 Monoclonal antibodies

 In May 2009, Human Genome Sciences submitted a biologic license application (BLA, permission to market) for its new drug, raxibacumab (brand name ABthrax) intended for emergency treatment of inhaled anthrax.
 On 14 December 2012, the US Food and Drug Administration approved raxibacumab injection to treat inhalational anthrax.
 Raxibacumab is a monoclonal antibody that neutralizes toxins produced by B. anthracis.
 In March 2016, FDA approved a second anthrax treatment using a monoclonal antibody which neutralizes the toxins produced by B. anthracis.
 Obiltoxaximab is approved to treat inhalational anthrax in conjunction with appropriate antibacterial drugs, and for prevention when alternative therapies are not available or appropriate.

+Anthrax immune globulin

+In 2015, anthrax immune globulin was approved by the FDA.
+It is a human immune globulin produced from the plasma of anthrax-vaccinated individuals.
+Its mechanism is distinct from monoclonal antibody treatments for anthrax, which inactivate the anthrax toxin.
+An immunizing agent, it increases the natural immune response against anthrax in vivo.
+Serious side effects include thrombosis, hemolysis, asceptic menengitis, TRALI, and anaphylaxis.